briansaina/user-location/README.md

-# users with their location register
+# users and their location register
-Users and their locations little project